-The Welcome Festival is a time to meet new friends and socialise, as well as adapting to your new life as a student.
-Remember to try and go out with other people, eat plenty and always go out knowing how you are getting home.
+The Welcome Festival is a time to meet new people and adapt to your new life as a student.
+Remember to try and go out with other people, eat well, and always go out knowing how you are getting home.
 If you can, it's a good idea to charge your phone before you go out in the evening and take some emergency money out with you.
 If you're staying in, remember to lock your room and flat door at night.

 Registering with a GP